When you’re about to roll out a new software product in 2025, you may be considering conducting a beta test.

 A Beta Participation Agreement will:

 • Manage expectations.
-Beta Participation Agreements clearly set out what you will provide to the participant and what the participant is expected to do for you.
-This will include provisions regarding expected timeframes, your obligations, and the duties of the participant.
+It clearly sets out what you will provide and what the participant is expected to do, including details on timeframes, obligations, and the scope of the testing.

 • Protect your product.
-One of the major functions of a Beta Participation Agreement is to ensure that beta testers cannot release any information about your product other than that which you allow.
-Non-disclosure and intellectual property protections are key components of this agreement, and are incredibly important when beta testing a product.
+One of the major functions of a Beta Participation Agreement is to ensure that beta testers cannot release any information beyond what you approve.
+The non-disclosure and intellectual property provisions, often aligned with our NDA solutions, help maintain the confidentiality of your product.

 What Is Included In A Beta Participation Agreement?

-Your product, SaaS tool or service will be very specific, so you’ll need a customised Beta Participation Agreement to reflect this.
+Your product, SaaS tool, or service will be highly specific, so you’ll need a customised Beta Participation Agreement to reflect its unique features and risks.

-However, a Beta Participation Agreement will generally include clauses addressing:
+Generally, a Beta Participation Agreement will include clauses addressing:

 • The roles and powers of each party